 Any investment carries with it some risk.
 This applies to hybrid securities as it does to other investment types.
 Usually the greater the perceived risk, the higher the anticipated return required to compensate investors for that risk.
 Accordingly, hybrid securities that are perceived to have higher risk attached to them will generally attract a potential higher rate of return.
 Whereas, hybrid securities that are perceived to have a lower risk will generally attract a lower return.

 Some key risks to consider when investing in hybrid securities are interest rate risk, credit risk and liquidity risk.
 Each of these risks are covered in more detail in the ASX booklet - 'Understanding Hybrids'.

 Hybrid securities are generally complex in nature with potentially higher risks than other forms of investment.
+If there is a credit rating assigned, this may also include a product complexity indicator.
 Investors need to understand the conditions of these offers.
 Investors should obtain independent advice from a professional adviser prior to making any final investment decision.